EDWARD HOPPER: artist quotes and biography facts of the painter on painting, life, philosophy and his ideas on modern American Realism

 - ..the great painters, with their intellect as master, have attempted to force this unwilling medium of paint and canvas into a record of their emotions (remark of 1933).

-- I was always interested in architecture, but the editors (of the magazines Hopper made his illustrations for, fh) wanted people waving with their arms.
+- I was always interested in architecture, but the editors (of the magazines, Hopper made his illustrations for in his early times, fh) wanted people waving with their arms.

 - So much of every art is an expression of the subconscious that it seems to me most of all the important qualities are put there unconsciously, and little of importance by the conscious intellect.
 But these are things for the psychologist to untangle.